stefanieklogan/Homework5DayPlanner/README.md

 * I appreciate the reduced amount of formatting this assignment needed.
 Instead, my focus was the backend and functionality built where the eye cannot see.

+* Line 100 of my script.js was probably the most eye-opening.
+My mind knew what was needed but I had yet to use/interact with .eq and _ in code.
+Partnering with a peer helped bring together what I'd not yet known how to-do.

 <a name="future"></a>
 ## Future state